 Thinking about installing a rainwater tank?

-For more information about rainwater tanks visit the New South Wales Health website.
+For information about rural drinking water and rainwater tanks visit the New South Wales Health website.

 Rain water tank installation are subject to Council Policies for Domestic Rain water tanks.

 To find out if you need approval to install a tank visit NSW planning portal (rainwater tanks)